dargue3/laravel-like-vue-validator/README.md

  > Any arguments that return something truthy from `parseFloat(arg)` are saved as numbers and not strings.

 `registerErrorChecking()` optionally takes a fourth and fifth argument.
 The fourth is a boolean that tells whether or not to automatically run error checking whenever the variable changes.

-The fifth argument (for arrays only)
+The fifth argument (for arrays only) tells the validator how many indices of `this.errors` should be allocated for this array.
+This is useful when using a `v-for` and dynamically adding and subtracting from the array.

 ```javascript
 registerErrorChecking('name', 'required', 'Enter a name', false) // only checked manually